feedhenry-templates/fh-connector-twilio-cloud/README.md

 FORMAT: 1A

-# FeedHenry Twilio Service
+# FeedHenry Twilio Connector

-Twilio cloud app for twilio connector.
-For more information see: [twilio.github.io/twilio-node/](http://twilio.github.io/twilio-node/).
+The FeedHenry Twilio Connector.
+For more information on Twilio see: [twilio.github.io/twilio-node/](http://twilio.github.io/twilio-node/).

 # Group Twilio Service API